 Working towards fixing and establishing real business credit can be a complex process, but that’s where the CSR team can help.
 You’ll need to pull the credit report for your business and check each derogatory mark for accuracy.
 This information helps identify areas where you can quickly improve credit scores for your next business loan.

 Your business credit score is established by paying your bills on time and demonstrating the creditworthiness of your business.
 When you apply for business loans, repay them on time and make sure you understand how to be compliant with the terms of all payments.
-You’ll also want to establish a line of credit if you’re just starting out to prove that you’re worthy for the lender to extend more credit, which can fix business credit.
+You’ll also want to establish a line of credit if you’re just starting to prove that you’re worthy for the lender to extend more credit, which can fix business credit.

-Some businesses may think that there’s a shortcut for improving their business credit score, but fixing business credit often takes time, diligence, and patience.
-Keep your accounts open since the longevity of accounts, especially those in good standing, is one thing that can improve your credit score.
-Another way to fix business credit is to encourage your vendors to provide a trade reference for you to other suppliers (make sure that you’re not causing a conflict of interest with the vendor) and make sure to treat those new lines of credit carefully by paying your bills on time and not maxing out your credit limit.
+You have additional options for figuring out the best way to fix your business credit scores.
+One common method is to encourage your vendors to provide a trade reference for you to other suppliers — make sure that you’re not causing a conflict of interest with the vendor.
+You want to ensure you treat those new lines of credit carefully by paying your bills on time and not maxing out your credit limit.
 If you have past due accounts, call the creditors directly, and see what terms they’re willing to take to work out the debt.
 A past-due account remedied directly with a creditor looks better for your business credit score scale.

-The business credit score scale is different from the personal one, and ranges from 1 to 100, with 100 being the best.
-The credit score indicates how likely a business is to remain solvent and pay its debts.
+Most people are familiar with the 300-850 personal credit score scale used by the major credit bureaus.
+However, the scale for people looking to obtain business credit has some major differences.
+The business credit score scale ranges from 1 to 100, with 100 being the best.
+The credit score indicates how likely a business is to remain solvent and pays its debts.
 While 80 is considered the cutoff for a good business credit score, even a score of 70 is decent.